1juanherrera/1juanherrera/README.md

 ## Hi there 👋

-- My name is Juan Herrera, I'm from Colombia an I'm Full Stack Developer
+- My name is Juan Herrera, I'm from Colombia and I'm Full Stack Developer

 Here are some ideas to get you started: